Kris-0901/ECSE3038_lab1/README.md

 ### Function 1:

-This functions accepts a list of resistance values and returns a float with total resistance in a parallel.
+This functions accepts a list variable of resistance values and returns a float variable of the total resistance in a parallel.
+It also will print the results to the terminal.

 **Eg.**